Southeast Coast Invasive Plant Management Team Members - Congaree National Park

 *a 36-week minimum commitment is required *

-Location: Congaree National Park, Hopkins, South Carolina
+Location Details/Description: Congaree National Park, Hopkins, South Carolina

 Congaree National Park is a stunningly beautiful and very special place.
-This park protects the largest contiguous tract of old growth floodplain hardwood forest in the southeast.
+This park protects the largest contiguous tract of old-growth floodplain hardwood forest in the southeast.
 Our boundaries encompass approximately 27,000 acres, the majority of which is designated wilderness.
 In general, the climate is mild with very, very hot and humid summers.
 Columbia is the closest major city to the Park.
 It is a very nice city with much to keep you busy and entertained.
 There are many hiking opportunities within a short drive of the city and this is a wonderful place to be if you are a paddler.
 Columbia is also only about 2 hours from the mountains and 1.5 hours from the ocean.

 Housing: ACE members will be accommodated in provided park dormitory style housing at no cost for the duration of the term.
-Members will be eligible to enroll in a health insurance policy.
-Worker’s Compensation coverage will be provided by ACE.

 The team will live together while in travel status, so the ability to get along with others is vital.
 The housing accommodations will vary from rustic park housing to hotels, but while traveling camping will not be required.